SpectralRift/Rift.Platform.Console.DKPNX/README.md

 ## Dependencies

-Ensure the necessary platform SDK and libraries are available before building the module. devkitPRO is required for the NX SDK.
+Ensure that the devkitPRO SDK and libraries are available before building the module.